This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 Under the terms of the bond sale, bondholders would receive between 0.75 and 1.25 per cent interest per year, with bonds set to mature in 2025.
 So, should investors be concerned about the share price fall and what does it mean for Ocado’s long-term prospects?
 The supermarket group made huge gains last week when it announced the Aeon deal, so many analysts see this dip as a slight pull-back from that.
 Many are viewing the dip as a predictable link to the prospective dilution of stock from the bond issuance.
 The Aeon deal is perceived as hugely positive – it is Japan’s biggest supermarket group with around 100 million customers – and the deal has the potential to boost Ocado’s reputation around the world.
 Ocado is set to publish its fourth quarter results next week and although retail revenue is slightly below expectations, it is making strides in offsetting any grocery division losses by forging global technology partnerships – could they have the potential for long-term yields?

 Rival supermarket, Morrison’s saw its share price dip by 2.2 per cent after announcing that finance chief and commercial officer Trevor Strain is to hand over the reins to group finance director Michael Gleeson.
-With share prices at 197.00p at the time of writing and a market cap of £4.7 bn, some analysts mused that the supermarket giant was not outside of the realms of possibility of falling out of the FTSE 100 in the first quarter reshuffle of 2020 if share price moves don’t go its way.
+With share prices at 197.00p at the time of writing and a market cap of £4.7 bn, some analysts mused that the supermarket giant was not outside of the realms of possibility of falling out of the UK 100 in the first quarter reshuffle of 2020 if share price moves don’t go its way.
 Not everyone is worried though – some analysts see long-term growth potential for Morrisons citing the way it has reduced its debt over the past few quarters and invested in its wholesale operations.
 Like all supermarkets, Morrisons is slightly at the mercy of political uncertainty and the outcome of the General Election, but a strong festive run-in could put shareholders’ minds at rest.

 This research is produced by Accendo Markets Limited.
 Research produced and disseminated by Accendo Markets is classified as non-independent research, and is therefore a marketing communication.
 This investment research has not been prepared in accordance with legal requirements designed to promote its independence and it is not subject to the prohibition on dealing ahead of the dissemination of investment research.
 This research does not constitute a personal recommendation or offer to enter into a transaction or an investment, and is produced and distributed for information purposes only.